-Shaista began her career working as a photojournalist working with organisations including UN Women, CARE International and Islamic Relief.
-Shaista has been developing a research driven conceptual practice since completing an MA in Documentary Photography at University of the Arts- London.
+At the heart of Shaista’s practice is seeking to understand the ways in which mainstream representations of Muslims in Britain contribute to the rise in hate crime and Islamophobia.
+Shaista began her career working as a photojournalist on humanitarian projects with global organisations including UN Women, Christian Aid, CARE International and Islamic Relief.
+Shaista has been developing her conceptual practice since embarking on an MA in Documentary Photography at the University of the Arts- London.